 - unnatural positioning of the head

 - Call 911 right away.
-The sooner medical help can arrive on the scene, the better.
+The sooner medical help arrives, the better.

-- Do not move the person or disturb him or her in any way unless it is absolutely necessary.
+- Don’t move the person or disturb them in any way unless it’s absolutely necessary.
 This includes repositioning the person’s head or attempting to remove a helmet.

-- Encourage the person to stay as still as possible, even if they feel they are capable of getting up and walking on their own.
+- Encourage the person to stay as still as possible, even if they feel they’re capable of getting up and walking on their own.

-- If the person is not breathing, perform CPR.
+- If the person isn’t breathing, perform CPR.
 Don’t tilt the head back, however.
 Instead, move the jaw forward.

-When the person arrives at the hospital, doctors will do a physical exam as well as a complete neurological exam.
-This will help them determine whether the spinal cord was indeed injured and, if so, where.
+When the person arrives at the hospital, doctors will do a physical and complete neurological exam.
+This will help them determine whether there’s an injury to the spinal cord and where.
 CT scans, MRIs, X-rays of the spine, and evoked potential testing (which measures how quickly nerve signals reach the brain) are all diagnostic tools that doctors may use.

 Some people lead full and productive lives after a spinal cord injury.
-However, the potential effects of a spinal cord injury should not be downplayed.
+However, there are severe potential effects of a spinal cord injury.
 The vast majority of people will need assistive devices such as walkers or wheelchairs to deal with loss of mobility, and some may even be paralyzed from the neck down.

-You may require assistance with activities of daily living and learn to perform tasks differently.
+You may need assistance with daily living activities and learn to perform tasks differently.
 Pressure sores and urinary tract infections are common complications.
 You also may expect to undergo intense rehabilitation treatment for your spinal cord injury.